thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ---

-# How to setup and run JUnit tests on the OpenLiberty development server?
+# 1. How to setup a JUnit test on the OpenLiberty for the development mode?

 To setup JUnit tests and run the on the OpenLiberty server in the development mode, we have to provide a `test` folder in the `src` folder of our Java project.
 The image below shows the folders of my example project.